 Meanwhile, the physical impacts of climate change are expected to become more widespread, especially under the hothouse world scenario.
 For the portfolio as a whole, the geographical and sectorial mix of holdings may help to provide some resilience.
-However, the portfolio holds some companies with more significant geographic exposures and others who are reliant on complex international supply chains.
+However, the portfolio holds some companies with more significant geographic exposures such as WuXi Biologics and Zai Lab in China and others who are reliant on complex international supply chains such as Sartorius Group and Ambu.